Stan-Balabushevich/ComposeMP/README.md

 - Display popular, top-rated, and upcoming movies using the TMDb API.
 - Search for movies across the entire TMDb database.
 - Save favorite movies locally using Room Database.
+- View detailed information about each movie, including images, reviews, and YouTube video trailers (YouTube trailers do not work on iOS).
 - Cross-platform support for Android, iOS, and Desktop.

 ## Architecture